 This is not what you think!
 It’s not water aerobics and it’s not aqua jogging.
 It’s FLUID RUNNING!
 It is an innovative, enjoyable way to train your body without the harmful impact of running on land.
-Marathon runners, fitness buffs, and people looking for new ways to work out while having fun are turning to deep water running exercises.
+Marathon runners, fitness buffs, and people looking for new ways to work out while having fun are turning to deep water running.
 With deep water running, it doesn’t matter if you’re injured, suffer from chronic pain, are overweight, or are already in peak physical condition — everyone has something to gain from adding deep water running workouts to their fitness routine.

-This wonderful new method of training can be done with a trainer individually or in a group setting.
-Group classes usually run for about an hour and are choreographed to energetic music, much like a spin class, creating motivating alternation between therapeutic aerobic jaunts and challenging sprints.
+Fluid Running can be done with a trainer individually or in a group setting.
+Group classes usually run for about an hour and are choreographed to energetic music, much like a spin class, creating motivating alternation between lower aerobic runs and challenging sprints.
 Deep water running is designed for all types of people, including non-swimmers.

 Experience the Benefits

 Not only does running in water allow you to continue working out, it also helps speed up recovery times.
 Water pressure decreases swelling to injuries, flushes out metabolic waste, and increases blood flow by 30%, all of which lead to quicker recovery from joint and muscle injuries.